sossw1/Notes-CLI/README.md

 tsc
 ```

-The generated files should appear in the `built/` directory.
+The generated files should appear in the root directory.

 ## Usage

-In command line, use `node built/app.js --help` to reference all available commands, or append the `--help` flag to any command to see usage info.
+In command line, use `node app.js --help` to reference all available commands, or append the `--help` flag to any command to see usage info.

 ### Adding a Note

 Parameters: title (string), body (string)

 ```
-node built/app.js add --title="My First Note" --body="This is great!"
+node app.js add --title="My First Note" --body="This is great!"
 ```

 ### Reading a Note